Frequently Asked Questions

 What if I already have medical bills?
 If you have medical bills in the 3 months before you submit an application for Medicaid, you may be eligible for Medicaid to pay those bills.
 Your income from those months must have been within the Medicaid income limits and the medical services received must have been Medicaid covered services and must have been provided by an Medicaid enrolled provider.

 How long will my children or I be covered by these programs?
 Under most programs, you will be approved for one year from the date your eligibility is determined.
-You will be sent a “renewal” notice prior to the one year anniversary, and you will need to complete and return the renewal to the Department of Family Services or the Department of Health Long Term Care Unit where they will re-determine eligibility for you and/or your children.
+You will be sent a “renewal” notice prior to the one year anniversary, and you will need to complete and return the renewal to the Customer Service Center or the Long Term Care Unit where they will re-determine eligibility for you and/or your children.
 If it is determined that you are no longer eligible for that program, you will be notifed by mail.

 Is there a special program for children and pregnant women?
 Yes.
 Pregnant women and children below the age of six may have more income and still qualify for no-cost Medicaid services.
 The income guidelines are different for children birth to age 6 and children 6 to 19.